marpple/FxTS/website/docs_md/to-async.md

 find((num) => num === 2, asyncNumbers()); // Promise<2>
 ```

-However, there is a special point to note. `AsyncIterable` can work fine whether the callback function is running synchronously/asynchronously, but You cannot iterate over `Iterable` using asynchronous callback functions or manipulate types `Iterable<Promise<T>>`.
+There is a special point to note. `AsyncIterable` can work fine whether the callback function is running synchronously/asynchronously,
+but **You can not iterate over `Iterable` using asynchronous callback functions or manipulate types `Iterable<Promise<T>>`.**

 ```typescript
 const promiseNumbers = function* () {